Newborn Photography Guide

 Newborn Photography sessions are my passion and joy!
 Those sweet, brand new tiny humans are my favorite subjects, and I am so grateful to have the opportunity to capture this wonderful moment in your life.

-My newborn photography studio is located in my home which creates an atmosphere of comfort for your whole family.
+My newborn photography studio is located in Lyndhurst, New Jersey and I have created an atmosphere of comfort for your whole family.
+I have a changing table, sofa and all the comfort of home for you here.
 If you are bringing little ones with you, there are toys available here for them to play with.
+There is also a playground around the corner that your little ones can go play at after the family part of the session is done.
 My goal is to make the experience as stress-free and enjoyable as possible for the entire family, including your brand new baby and any other children that will be a part of the session.

 I’m elated that you’ve chose me to capture these memories, and I can’t wait to capture your piece of forever.

 With lots of love,

 Lyndhurst, NJ 07071

 My studio is located on the second floor, Suite #3

 Feel free to call or text!